|Title||Hackensack University Medical Center Department of Urology|

 Medical Center Overview:

-The main focus of the clinical training is in advanced laparoscopy, robot-assisted surgery, and complex endourology through a large volume and variety of surgical cases.
-The fellow is thoroughly trained in robot-assisted surgery (prostatectomy, partial/radical nephrectomy, nephroureterectomy, pyeloplasty, cystectomy, ureteral reconstruction, adrenal surgery), laparoscopy (partial/radical nephrectomy, donor nephrectomy, nephroureterectomy, adrenalectomy, ureteral reconstruction), endourology (ureteroscopy, percutaneous renal surgery, extracorporeal shock wave lithotripsy), and other minimally invasive procedures (including renal cryoablation and high intensity focused ultrasound [HIFU] of the prostate).
+The main focus of the clinical training is in advanced robot-assisted and laparoscopic surgery, as well as complex minimally invasive surgery, and new technology through a large volume and variety of surgical cases.
+The fellow is thoroughly trained in robot-assisted surgery (prostatectomy, partial/radical nephrectomy, nephroureterectomy, pyeloplasty, cystectomy, ureteral reconstruction, adrenal surgery, reconstructive surgery), laparoscopy (partial/radical nephrectomy, donor nephrectomy, nephroureterectomy, adrenalectomy, ureteral reconstruction), endourology (ureteroscopy, percutaneous renal surgery, extracorporeal shock wave lithotripsy), and other minimally invasive procedures (including renal cryoablation, laser therapies for BPH, and high intensity focused ultrasound [HIFU] of the prostate).
 A strong emphasis is placed on training in all aspects of robotic and laparoscopic oncology including extirpative and reconstructive procedures.

 The trainee actively participates in all aspects of clinical care such as diagnosing and evaluating patients, performing surgery, and post-operative care.
 In addition, an integral part of the training involves working with urology residents and medical students on a daily basis, as well as organized teaching activities including weekly grand rounds, visiting professor conferences, and teaching postgraduate minimally invasive training courses.